Senior Health Information Systems Advisor

 - Personalized learning plans and access to learning resources (courses, conferences, mentoring) based on fellow’s learning style and preferences.

-- Access to broad professional networks to enhance peer learning and knowledge sharing.
+- Access to broad professional networks to enhance peer learning and knowledge sharing

 sector and supports USAID headquarters and field missions in designing and implementing effective HIV and AIDS programs.
-Within OHA, the Strategic Information, Evaluation, and Informatics (SIEI) Division provides strategic direction, technical leadership, and implementation support to USAID HQ, Missions, and the interagency in managing and utilizing PEPFAR program and financial data and systems to ensure accountability and demonstrate progress towards epidemic control.
+The Strategic Information, Evaluation, and Informatics (SIEI) Division provides strategic direction, technical leadership, and implementation support to USAID HQ, Missions, and the interagency in managing and utilizing PEPFAR program and financial data and systems to ensure accountability and demonstrate progress towards epidemic control.